akarnokd/ThePlanetCrafterMods/README.md

 You can define the automatic recycle period via configuration; default is every 5 seconds.
 Set it to zero to disable automatic recycling.

+You can also define the maximum range (spherical) to look for the named containers.

 :information_source: Note that some items can't be recycled because they have no ingredients associated with them or are explicitly forbidden to be recycled by the game.

 :warning: if no aliases and no container named `*Recycled` can be found, the recyclers won't work, not even when pressing the button.